 All building facades are to be designed with care and attention to detailing of finishes and materials.
-Side elevations that are highly visible should continue the design and the use of materials and detailing used on the front of the house.
-Rear elevations require additional detail and similar materials as the front of the house.
+Side elevations that are highly visible from the street should continue the design and the use of materials and detailing used on the front of the house.
+Rear elevations visible from a public space will require additional detail and similar materials as the front of the house.